devx-cafe/devx.world/_posts/2024-01-03-industrial-devops.md

 ## Conclusion

 The book "Industrial DevOps: Build Better Systems Faster" provides a comprehensive and actionable guide, empowering organizations to establish teams and capabilities that surpass the competition in both insight and agility.
-It's a must-read for anyone interested in the application of Agile and DevOps principles in the development of cyber-physical systems].
+It's a must-read for anyone interested in the application of Agile and DevOps principles in the development of cyber-physical systems.

 Stay tuned for more insights and happy reading!